cornelius-sevald/pmph-assignments/wa3/report.md

 opposed to line 11 where `B` is indexed by `i+1` in the write.

 To eliminate the WAW dependency on line 4, `A` can be privatized.
-The reason that it is legal to privatize `A` can be found when looking at where `A` is accessed.
+The reason that it is legal to privatize `A` can be found by looking at where `A` is accessed.
 In the first iteration of the first inner loop (of index `k`) the read from `A[0]` is covered by the write on line 4.
 All other reads of `A[k-1]` is covered by a write to `A[k]` on the same line. `A` is also accessed on line 11